berrak/MyMacros/README.md

 ```
 Ensure that `File->Preferences->compiler warnings` is set to *Default* or *All*.
 It will likely show up quickly in the beginning, in red - as a warning - of all compiled messages fast scrolling down your eyes.

-The matching define, i.e., `Matched: (ARDUINO_AVR_UNO)` is shown during the compilation phase.
+The matching define, i.e., `Matched Board: (ARDUINO_AVR_UNO)` is shown during the compilation phase.
 The 'printlnMatch()' macro sends similar information to Arduino `Serial` port at run-time.
 Yet another alternative is to use the Library defined built-in macro `BUILD_BOARD`.

 ```cpp
 Serial.begin(9600);